Dayzure/AzureAD-DocsCollection/FederationWithKeyCloak/UserSync.md

  * This user property can be `written` only `once`.
 Either when you create the user object, or when you convert the user object from managed to federated.
  * This poroperty can be read multiple times
  * Once set, this property cannot be changed (it is read only in that sense)
- * If you decide to change this value, you must delete and recreate the user object
+ * If you decide to change this value, you must delete and purge the user from the directory.
+Afterwards you can re-create the user but be aware that the user lost all Azure AD related permissions.

 ## Creating the user object with identified source anchor